nedbat/pyhurry/names.rst

 ==========

 Assignment statements make names refer to values.
 The value itself is never copied.
-Two names can refer to the same value, and when it changes, both names see the change:
+Two names can refer to the same value, and if the value is modified in-place, both names see the change:

 .. doctest::